Nevados de Chillán

 Don Otto chair for upper terrain, the longer chairs that access Las Tres Marías.

 Hotel dining plus restaurants in Las Trancas.
-Quieter than Santiago.
+Quieter than Santiago, but the hot springs are the headline après experience.

 Strong.
 Hot springs and hotel facilities work well for families.